ui-schema/ui-schema/packages/docs/src/content/docs/schema.md

     - ❗ no full sub-schema against array items
 - `items` restricts items to be valid against sub-schemas in an defined order (tuple) ❌
     - `additionalItems` if more props then defined are allowed ❌
+    - currently supported by e.g. `GenericList` widget with validation at render-flow

 [Specification](https://json-schema.org/understanding-json-schema/reference/array.html)